 A Quick Lesson in Carbon Credits

-Carbon credits originated with the 1997 Kyoto Protocol, as a result of increasing awareness of the need for controlling greenhouse gas emissions (carbon dioxide, methane and nitrous oxide).
-The Kyoto Protocol operationalises the 1992 United Nations Framework Convention on Climate Change (UNFCCC).
-The carbon credit mechanism facilitates investment in carbon reduction projects, with the objective of reducing carbon emissions and mitigating climate change and future global warming.
+In the 1990s there was an increasing global awareness of the need to reduce greenhouse gas (GHG) emissions (carbon dioxide, methane and nitrous oxide).
+The carbon credit mechanism was developed under the 1992 United Nations Framework Convention on Climate Change (UNFCCC) as a tool to facilitate investment in carbon reduction projects in developing countries, with the objective of reducing carbon emissions and mitigating climate change and future global warming.

 Carbon Offsetting and the Superyacht Community

-With high public awareness of the link between greenhouse gases and climate change, your decision to counterbalance the carbon emissions of your yachting activity is a practical step that will resonate with clients, guests, and others who share your awareness of the impact of your energy use.
+With high public awareness of the link between GHGs and climate change, your decision to counterbalance the carbon emissions of your yachting activity is a practical step that will resonate with clients, guests, employees, stakeholders, and any others who share your awareness of the impact of your energy use.
 In addition to the positive environmental impact, the public relations benefit is also very real, particularly for participants who have high public prominence, or whose businesses have a policy of minimising GHG emissions.

 Carbon offsetting demonstrates leadership and responsibility in addressing your environmental impact.